rbinghamjr/Amazon_Vine_Analysis/README.md

 ## Summary

-In comparison og the unpaid versus paid reviews, it appears there is a slight bias for the paid subscribers since there is a 12% variance between the percentages.
+In comparison of the unpaid versus paid reviews, it appears there is a slight bias for the paid subscribers since there is a 12% variance between the percentages.
 Another way to determine bias outside of the percentages would be to analyze the statistics of each i.e., median, mean, standard deviation.